How To Care For Your Mattress

-Any time you need to access the materials beneath any of our zippered top designs, begin by unzipping the mattress cover.
+Any time you need to access the inserts inside any of our zippered top designs, begin by unzipping the mattress cover.
 Fold the border down so the flap can be pulled up, then remove the zippered quilted panel.
-Then you can adjust the latex or foam comfort layers.
+Flip and/or rotate the latex or foam comfort layers.
 To close everything back up, set the top panel back on, pull the flap down, pull the border back up, then zip shut.

-- In Spring: Flip the top layer of latex, memory foam or high-density foam, then place back into position.
+- In Spring: Flip the layer of latex, memory foam or high-density foam.

-- In Fall: Flip the latex or foam layers again, but also rotate the layers from head to foot.
+- In Fall: Flip the latex, memory foam or high-density foam layer again, but also rotate the layer from head to foot.

 Zippered Top, Double Comfort Layer

-- In Spring: Flip both layers individually.
-Because the cushion firmness may vary for each layer, it’s important to keep the top layer on top.
+- In Spring: Flip both layers of latex, memory foam or high-density foam individually.
+If the firmness’s of the layers vary, it’s important to keep the top layer on top.

-- In Fall: Flip both layers individually, but also rotate each layer from head to foot.
+- In Fall: Flip both layers of latex, memory foam or high-density foam individually, but also rotate each layer from head to foot.